Our church bi-laws are in the process of being approved by the elder board. Here is a temporary look at what they are approving:

 The Chairman and Secretary must an Elder.
 The Treasurer must be either an Elder or a Deacon of the Church and meet the qualifications specified in these bylaws for the position of Elder or Deacon.

 ARTICLE XI.
-DEACONS
+TRUSTEE’S

-SECTION A. DEACONS (Or FINANCE TEAM)
+SECTION A. TRUSTEE’S (Or FINANCE TEAM)

 SECTION B. SELECTION

 When the need arises for deacons, the Board of Elders will recommend a nominee.
 Following an independent interview to determine if the nominee is biblically qualified, the congregation will be reminded of the biblical requirements for deacons and given 30 days to speak personally with the nominee if they are aware of any disqualifying characteristics.
 If the matter remains unresolved, the nominee or church member should approach the Board of Elders and request that their name be withdrawn from consideration.
-During the review, both the individual and the other deacons will evaluate his continued service as a Deacon, again considering the biblical qualifications as well as any personal factors that might affect his service.
-An individual’s service as a Deacon may be discontinued by his own decision or by the consensus decision of the Board of Elders.
+During the review, both the individual and the other deacons will evaluate his continued service as a Trustee, again considering the biblical qualifications as well as any personal factors that might affect his service.
+An individual’s service as a Trustee may be discontinued by his own decision or by the consensus decision of the Board of Elders.
 Upon their request, the Elders will have the opportunity to participate in the review process.
-A person leaving the Board of Deacons would not preclude his service as a future Deacon, subject to the regular selection process.
+A person leaving the Board of Deacons would not preclude his service as a future Trustee, subject to the regular selection process.

 SECTION C. TERM